Supira Medical

 Apollo Endosurgery, Inc. is a medical technology company based in Austin, Texas, specializing in the design, development, and commercialization of innovative medical devices for gastrointestinal health.
 Founded in 2005, the company focuses on advancing therapeutic endoscopy as a less invasive alternative to traditional surgical procedures, thereby reducing complication rates and overall healthcare costs.
 Its product portfolio includes the OverStitch and OverStitch Sx Endoscopic Suturing Systems, which enable physicians to place full-thickness sutures and secure tissue approximation through flexible endoscopy.
 Additionally, Apollo offers the X-Tack Endoscopic HeliX Tacking System and the Orbera Intragastric Balloon, which aids in weight management by reducing stomach capacity.
 The company's devices cater to gastroenterologists and bariatric surgeons, addressing various gastrointestinal conditions such as acute perforations and chronic fistulas.
 Apollo Endosurgery's commitment to innovation is rooted in the collaborative efforts of a distinguished group of gastroenterologists and surgeons who aimed to enhance the field of therapeutic endoscopy.

-Series D in 2010
+Series F in 2010

 Neomend is a biomedical device company focused on developing and commercializing innovative surgical wound healing products.
-The company utilizes its proprietary platform technology, Pro/PEG, which is a bioadhesive polymer hydrogel.
-Neomend specializes in a combination wound sealant and adhesion barrier product designed for use during minimally invasive or laparoscopic surgical procedures, aiming to enhance patient outcomes and improve recovery times.
+The company's primary technology is Pro/PEG, a bioadhesive polymer hydrogel designed to enhance the healing process.
+Neomend specializes in a combination wound sealant and adhesion barrier product that can be utilized during minimally invasive and laparoscopic procedures, improving patient outcomes and recovery times.
+Through its advanced technological solutions, Neomend aims to address critical needs in surgical wound management.

 Gloucester Pharmaceuticals